TurboGears/tgcloud/README.md

 "vagrant ssh" session) will cause the entire machine to be rebuilt.
 This will destroy any data outside of /vagrant so be careful!

+Note that the second option is likely to be the fastest rebuild option.

 Changing the Database for "psql"
 ================================